 - Once deployed, go to http://localhost:8080/guvnor-webapp/ This will show the initial info screen or login screen depending on the configuration. - If it is a brand new repository, you will want to go to "Admin", and choose "Manage Categories"

-(Add a few categories of your choosing, categories are only for classification, not for execution or anything else.)
+(Add a few categories of your choosing, categories are only for classification, not for execution or anything else and are optional, but recommended).